-THE 60th ANNUAL MACKINAC BRIDGE WALK – September 4, 2017
+THE 62nd ANNUAL MACKINAC BRIDGE WALK – September 2, 2019

 The Michigan State Police and other official personnel will be available in the event of an emergency.
-Please note, there are NO RESTROOMS ON THE BRIDGE and the average length of time to walk the bridge is about two hours.
-Portable toilets will be located at both ends of the bridge and at the bus loading area.
+Please note, there are no restrooms on the bridge and the average length of time to walk the bridge is about two hours.
+Portable toilets will be located in St. Ignace and Mackinaw City.

 Individuals under the age of 18 should have the permission of a parent or guardian to participate in the walk.
 Any two or more people walking together should make plans for a meeting place in the event that they become separated during the walk.

 Disclaimer of liability: Before beginning the walk, all participants should carefully determine that they are physically fit and medically able to participate in the annual walk since the physical strain of the walk could lead to serious health problems.
 Participants should also understand that walking involves risks of injury from falls due to the surface condition of the bridge, contact with other participants, and the effects of weather including high heat and/or humidity.
 THE STATE OF MICHIGAN, MACKINAC BRIDGE AUTHORITY, ST. IGNACE AREA CHAMBER OF COMMERCE, MACKINAW AREA CHAMBER OR COMMERCE, AND ALL THEIR RESPECTIVE EMPLOYEES, AGENTS, VOLUNTEERS AND SPONSORS ASSUME NO OBLIGATIONS WITH REGARD TO SUCH RISKS AND SPECIFICALLY DISCLAIM ANY AND ALL LIABILITY ARISING FROM ANY WALKER’S PARTICIPATION IN THE ANNUAL WALK.